-Overall, cortisol is much like a seesaw in terms of its benefits and ramifications.
-If you don’t allow cortisol to rise naturally in the morning, you effectively blunt its fat loss properties; if you allow cortisol to elevate too much throughout the day, however, you inhibit your potential to build muscle tissue.
+Overall, cortisol is much like a seesaw in terms of its benefits and issues.
+If you don’t allow cortisol to rise naturally in the morning, you effectively blunt its fat loss properties.
+If you allow cortisol to elevate too much throughout the day, however, you inhibit your potential to build muscle tissue.

 For the most part, allowing cortisol to rise in the morning is beneficial, especially if you’re doing fasted cardio; regulating production in the latter parts of the day is also wise for body composition purposes.
 It is likewise safe to say that fasted cardio is not ideal for retaining muscle.